kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Ethics in Business Context

-Profit pressure shapes behavior.
+Profit pressure shapes behavior
-Constraints protect stakeholders.
+Constraints protect stakeholders
 Governance balances incentives

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.